zefoy/ngx-swiper-wrapper/README.md

 ### EOL notice

-Version 10.0.0 will most likely be last release of this library unless new maintainer is found.
+Version 10.0.0 will be last release of this library since this is now obsolete due to latest Swiper including direct support for Angular.

 ### Quick links